AceRenewTech

 Project delays and coordination hindrances are the next common challenges EPC companies face in India.
 Supply chain interruptions, problems with permits, lack of coordination, and unexpected environmental barriers are reasons behind project delays that hinder the installation process.
 Panel design alterations, structural problems, site circumstances, or new energy standards also pose critical issues in solar implementation.

-Being one of the largest providers of turnkey EPC solutions in India, we promise to make solar work for you.
-As India aims to make 85% of its power from clean, green sources by 2050, we are integral to advancing the country’s clean energy transition by fostering technological innovation and development.
-In addition, we tend to align with national priorities positioning India as a leader in the solar market.
+As a leading provider of turnkey EPC solutions in India, we are committed to making solar energy work effectively for you.
+With India targeting 85% of its power from clean sources by 2050, we play a crucial role in advancing the nation's clean energy transition through technological innovation and sustainable development.
+Our efforts are aligned with national priorities, helping position India as a global leader in the solar energy market.